-'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES comp was opened at Featherston in Jazuary 1916, with huts for 4500 men and tents for 1500.
-The expanding commitment to the war had similar effects on social enganisation, and by the 1919 public financial support for the war became better cognised and more buttenessible.10 A War Funds Act, passed in October, aimed to better coordinate and oversee charity efforts registered patrions societies.
-No one could contect transis without authorisation."
-This did no always step sharp behaviour: in Potensury 1966 a former instance of Europan Intelactial Schow was sentenced to six morths: hard labour after extracting significant sums of money froe Christcheuch citizens by impersonating a sergearn-major and claiming to be collecting for particular causes."
-Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
-The carrivols method a peak in 1945.
-"So much money was funneled in the warrine channels that resultine southed their takings were downe.
-In thorecastly, for example, shopkeepers remarked that the September 1945 Queen Carrivols (has been and is still aborthing More froats working for charladle causes a way to turn enroles on the existing of the charlad and assisted and season for posting immerse energy into a initiative.
-Writing the leading terr Brown in England, Annia Hammon, from Nort Planto described her meeting in all neutral bearons in England, Annia Hammon, from Nort Planto described her meeting in all neutral bearons in the charlest "Law Most II, Capeda waters, San II have been a season of the charlest "Law Most II, Capeda waters, San II, S Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
+'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN.
+OTAGO DAILY TIMES amp was opened at Featherston in Jazuary 1916, with huts for 4500 men and tents for 3000.
+The expanding commitment to the war had similar effects on social expansionies, and by a use 1915 public financial support for the war became better cognisied and more businessibles.
+War Funds Act, passed in Octobec, aimed to better coordinate and oversee charity effects negistered patriotic societies.
+No one could collect funds without authorisation."
+This idd not always step sharly behaviour: in Pebruary 1906 a former irmate of Rumham Indestrial School was sentenced to six morths: hand labour after extracting significant suns of money from Christcheach cliticass by impersonating a sergeam-major and claiming to be collecting for narriotic causes."

+Abongside such fromal channels, three was a craze for Queen Carnivalas, which constitued fundralismly with elaborate particle papearing a suspense conspend to rathe funds and the cowned Queen.
+The currivals reached a peak in 1915," 50 must motory was funnticled into warrinne charities that retailens noticed their takings were down.
+In Invercaryll, for example, shopkoppers senarized that the September 1915 Queen Carnival' has been and is still abonding the contractions of the contraction of the contract Many found working the charalistic causes a way to turn encotion iron action, the grid retrieves and automotion found solver or distraction in posting immore energy into so intuitative.
+Writing to be daughter Parsons in England, Arinsh Illamenton, from New Hyssoul described her neutring with a recently become dome that and so Hi, Leoper doar bec weeners.
+She is bearing up wooderfully, finds musch so do Partineis Sect, says in helps have weeners.
+She is bearing up wooderfully, finds musch so do Partineis Sect, says in helps have weeners and the section of the Arinsh the section of the section of the section of the section of the wisted, but do could and did find serenching that demanded all the real.
+She thing hereoft in fact Clause work."
+Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
 From Gooden, plans were analyse to work more efficiency with the Del-Department and a recruiting beard was established in Petruary 1968."
-Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1965.
-In Content that you, for example, socially active obtains recomtant of the Wellinger Will Expanse, voluturally staffing a executing office as few town hall, bodd particle meeting, making their presence did in the solverbe and issuing recruitment film beginned in recome bearms."
+Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1966.
+The Order that your, for example, socially active obtains the foldal or the Wellinger Will Expanse, voltaturity stating a executing office as the two mall, boddpartises meeting, making their presence did in the solverbe and issuing recruitment film beginned in record the beaters."

 The North Curtertury Recruiting Souls stresses the impostunce of returnine instance, executing estimates: Toman grame work come to be tabled.
 Ansisc can do much, spece perhaps more, but girls can do more.
-A Dedience Department survey of training camps office goverying their assessment of recruiting instantivation concurrent on this point.
-The factors not to underestimated also, is the stand saken by the women of the Deminion.
-This is a tremed lever, and they used their influence unsupersity in jubb, cases of otheir Construy.

-lever, and they used their influence unsparingly in [()be cause of their Country."
-Shame continued to be one means of wielding this influence, and over May and June
+A Dedience Department survey of training camps office goverying their assessment of recruiting instrustivates concurrent on this point.
+A factor not to underestimated also, is the stant skien by the women of the Deminion.
+This is a trend lever, and they used their influence unsupersity in jubb, cases of otheir Construy.
+Shame continued to be one means of wielding this influence, and over May and June giving white feathers in symbol of cowardice) became much more widesoread than it